-Brand is a Four Letter Word: Positioning and the Real Art of Marketing
+BRAND is a Four Letter Word: Positioning and The Real Art of Marketing

 Portada

-Advantage Media Group, 2012 - 288 páginas
+Advantage Media Group, 15 abr 2012 - 288 páginas

-Marketing expert Austin McGhie urges readers to set aside their obsession with "branding" and instead focus on the real work of marketing: positioning.
-In fact, McGhie believes there's no marketing problem or opportunity that can't be framed as a positioning exercise.
-He argues that brands are a marketplace response, not a marketer's stimulus; if that response from the audience is simple, clear and on strategy, marketers can build a brand.
+In this breakthrough book, marketing expert Austin McGhie urges readers to set aside their obsession with “branding” and instead focus on the real work of marketing: positioning.
+In fact, McGhie believes there’s no marketing problem or opportunity that can’t be framed as a positioning exercise.
+He argues that brands are a marketplace response, not a marketer’s stimulus; if that response from the audience is simple, clear and on strategy, marketers can build a brand.

 Índice